uwidev/life-disciplines-projects/README.md

 **"Just Enough" For Now, Polish Later:** Do not get stuck on perfection.
 Do the bare minimum now to establish structure and viability.
 You can always come back later to iterate on the ideas and do polish.

 **Work Wide, not Deep:** Work to understand the bigger picture, then start to polish and tweak the fine details.
-Do not perfect one component and neglact work on the rest.
+Do not perfect one component and neglect work on the rest.
 Don't put all your eggs in one basket.

 ## How to get started
 1. Navigate to [Obsidian's Website](https://obsidian.md/) and download the Obsidian.
 Install.